 Heritage Park is located on the corner of Chapel Street, Railroad Avenue, and Route 125 in Union, To access the site from Boston and southern New Hampshire, take Route 16 North to the Union/Milton Mills Exit 18.
 Then turn right and head north about two miles to the first railroad crossing where the station is located.
 Parking is available at the station, freight house, and Union Hotel (Greater Wakefield Resource Center) up the street.
 To access Heritage Park from points north of Union, take Route 16 South the traffic lights in Union near the Irving gas station, take a right on Route 125, and within 3/4 mile the station will be visible at the railroad crossing.
 The park and exhibits are handicapped accessible and parking is available immediately adjacent to the station and freight house.

-The museum and gallery at the Heritage Center in Historic Wakefield Corner at 26 Province Lake Road in Sanbornville is open Wednesdays and Saturdays from 10 a.m. to 12 noon through October 7.
+The museum and gallery at the Heritage Center in Historic Wakefield Corner at 26 Province Lake Road in Sanbornville is open Wednesdays and Saturdays from late June to Columbus Day weekend.

 Visit the H/O scale model of the 1909 era Boston & Maine Model Railroad in the restored 1875 Freight House.
 Heritage Park Railroad Museum is open Saturday and Sundays, noon to 4 p.m.

 The Heritage Park Railroad Museum campus, which includes the Union Station, Freight House and 1902 Russell Snow Plow exhibit, a 1950s-era caboose, and, soon, a Boston & Maine Railroad water tower, is open for visitation Saturday and Sunday noon to 4 p.m., from late June through Columbus Day weekend.